fishjam-dev/fishjam-docs/docs/for_developers/metrics_design.md

 # Metrics Design

-Currently, jellyfish exposed a few metrics, which included a label room_id.
+Currently, fishjam exposed a few metrics, which included a label room_id.
 Some could be worried about the cardinality of this type of metric.
 To answer these worries, we have to deepen our knowledge about Prometheus metrics.
 Each unique labelset creates a separate time series.